mahmudmardini/mahmudmardini/README.md

 <img width="1294" alt="Adam Espinoza sitting in a chair debugging a Robot" src="https://user-images.githubusercontent.com/11344661/87259683-ee78fe00-c461-11ea-86c8-5d0642895aee.png">

-I am a highly motivated, detail oriented, and flexible individual with a good experience in Web Development and an interest in AI and E-Commerce businesses.

 **Me, in a nutshell:**

 - 📍 Istanbul, Turkey